 Start-up date - under any Multi-Trip Annual Plan, the later of:

-Note: For online purchases, the start-up date is the date of your application for insurance.
+Note: For online purchases, the start-up date is the date of your insurance application/confirmation of coverage.

 Terrorism or act of terrorism - an act, including but not limited to the use of force or violence and/or the threat thereof, including hijacking or kidnapping, of an individual or group in order to intimidate or terrorize any government, group, association or the general public, for religious, political or ideological reasons or ends, and does not include any act of war (whether declared or not), act of foreign enemies or rebellion.